Jaxydog/term-render/README.md

 to your terminal's configured font so that the rendered image uses more accurate character brightness values.

+The first invocation with each font may be slightly slower than expected due to the program needing to calculate the brightness of each rendered character.
+Subsequent runs should be much faster due to caching.

 ## License

 term-render is free software: